Home Sports Most Shocking and Severe Hockey Injuries in History – Latest Updates

 Bryan Berard, a promising defenseman for the Toronto Maple Leafs, suffered a catastrophic eye injury on March 11, 2000.
 An opponent’s stick accidentally struck him in the eye, severely damaging his vision and almost ending his career.
 Despite the grim prognosis, Berard underwent several surgeries and returned to play in the NHL, showcasing an incredible determination and love for the game.

-Ted Green’s Skull Fracture
+Ted Green: Skull Fracture That Shocked Everyone

 In a preseason game in 1969, Ted Green of the Boston Bruins engaged in a stick-swinging duel with Wayne Maki of the St. Louis Blues.
 The altercation resulted in Green sustaining a major skull fracture, which sidelined him for an entire season.
 This incident is a stark reminder of the dangers of unchecked aggression on the ice.